 Building upon the foundations established as underclassmen, participants of Kairos engage in a more substantial and challenging reflective experience.
-An in depth focus on relationships with family and friends helps clarify and deepen one's understanding of and relationship with Christ.
-Most significantly, Kairos challenges each student to embrace the Christian call to service.
-This, ultimately, becomes the primary focus of the retreat, and the springboard for senior service projects.
+An in-depth focus on relationships with family and friends helps clarify and deepen one's understanding of and relationship with Christ.
+The Kairos retreat flows from a greater sense of gratitude towards one’s family, especially one’s parents, towards a deeper relationship with God and an introduction to intercessory prayer.

 Students leave Kairos with a greater sense of their personal identity, community and familial belonging, and call to faith, discipleship, and service.